-Mini Countryman 2.0 Cooper S Boardwalk Edition 5dr Auto
+Mini Countryman 2.0 Cooper S Sport Premium ALL4 5DR Auto

-Our first drive is in a Cooper S All4 auto.
-It's 1,530kg, which is 165kg more than a three-cylinder FWD manual.
+Let’s discuss the Cooper S ALL4 auto.
+It's 1,530kg, which is 165kg more than a three-cylinder FWD manual - and that’s a significant amount of extra doughnuts.
 And so the 192bhp engine has to work pretty hard, and never manages hot-hatch performance despite the Cooper S badge.
-It sounds pleasant enough at big revs, but the auto shifts up early and normally you're assailed by a droning sound that never quite quietens.
+It sounds pleasant enough at higher revs, but the auto shifts up early and normally you're assailed by a droning sound that never quite quietens.

 Off road?
 It'll do that too.
 We had a go through some oozing rutted mud.
 It clawed its way along pluckily.
 This was on winter tyres.
 Not an aggressive off-road tread, but neither was it the performance tyre we used for the road test.
 Mind you, as it was wet and not a lot above freezing, the winter tyres would probably have been ideal for the whole job.